 8.3.
 Nevada “Sexual Harassment” laws

-The Nevada offense of sexual harassment is when someone pesters or bullies someone in a suggestive way.
+Sexual harassment is pestering or bullying someone in a suggestive way.
 Depending on the case, sexual harassment may be prosecuted as indecent exposure, open or gross lewdness, rape, extortion, breaching the peace, stalking, harassment, assault, battery, peering, coercion, and/or as hate crimes.
 The penalty turns on the charge.17

 ¿Habla español?
 Visita nuestra página web en español sobre las leyes de exposición indecente Nevada

 Arrested in California?
-Go to our article on California indecent exposure law.
+Go to our article on Penal Code 314 PC.

 Arrested in Colorado?
 Go to our article on Colorado indecent exposure law.